 A few states require that you have liability coverage on certain types of boats — powerboats with more than 50 horsepower or personal watercrafts (PWCs), for example — or on boats used in state parks or kept in state-run marinas.
 To find out if you are legally required to have insurance on your boat, search online for state and "boat insurance requirements."

 Even if your state does not require you to carry boat insurance, your bank will if you have a loan on the boat, and your marina might.
 You won't be able to get a loan on your boat without providing the bank with proof of insurance that covers the full value of the boat in the event of a loss.
-The bank gets listed as the lien holder on the policy so that if any loss payments are made they'll be listed as a co-payee on the check.
-Most marinas require proof of liability insurance before they will accept a contract for a slip or a mooring and some will want to be listed as an additional insured on the policy.
+The bank gets listed as the lien holder on the policy so that if any loss payments are made it will be listed as a co-payee on the check.
+Most marinas require proof of liability insurance before it will accept a contract for a slip or a mooring, and some will want to be listed as an additional insured on the policy.

 Even if you are not otherwise required to have insurance and your boat is not worth very much, you should still consider insuring it.
 A collision with a small powerboat can cause serious injuries, and even if you are not found liable for those injuries, you could end up spending a significant amount of money in legal fees to defend yourself.
 Policies that cover liability only are not that expensive.
 At the very least, get a quote on several different policies so you can make an informed decision based on the coverages versus the cost.